-The most important precautionary measure to be taken here is to make sure that the surface of the vehicle is properly lubricated so that the clay bar can slide around easily while lifting the contamination, and doesn’t cause any damage to the surface itself.
+The most important precautionary measure to be taken here is to ensure that the vehicle’s surface is properly lubricated so that the clay bar can slide around easily while lifting the contamination and doesn’t cause any damage to the surface itself.

-I hear various manufacturers of clay bars saying that water itself is enough to form a lubricating layer.
-However, I am not in support of the idea of using water as a lubricant.
+Various manufacturers of clay bars say that water itself is enough to form a lubricating layer.
+However, I do not support the idea of using water as a lubricant.

 It is important to use specially designed clay bar lubricants beforehand or a product that is formulated to provide slip, such as a detailer spray or a protectant shampoo.

 It is a popular misbelief that the clay bar is abrasive and can remove the paintwork on your vehicle’s surface.